SILVA LAW FIRM, P.C. | An Arizona Law Firm | (480) 456-1985 | Contact Now

 All felony offenses in Maricopa County are handled by Maricopa County Superior Court and most of them are prosecuted by the Maricopa County Attorney's Office.
 In recent years, the Maricopa County Attorney's Office has changed its policies to be much more aggressive towards people charged with felonies--even first-time, non-violent offenders are being offered very harsh plea bargains.
 Although probation is often available to first-time offenders, a person can still be ordered to spend up to 1 calendar year in the Maricopa County Jail as a condition of probation.
 It is imperative that you consult with an experienced criminal defense attorney if you are facing felony charges.

-Mr. Silva has successfully handled thousands of misdemeanor cases and knows exactly what issues to look for and what defenses are available.
-Also, Mr. Silva can help you have a misdemeanor conviction set aside and dismissed from your record.
+Mr. Silva has successfully handled thousands of misdemeanor cases.
 Many misdemeanor cases will proceed to a bench trial before a judge, and Mr. Silva has tried hundreds of bench trials in his career.